kvanqa/MeerKAT-site-RFI-/README.md

 # Statistical Analysis of Radio Frequency Interference Environment  for MeerKAT Telescope in the L-band Spectrum

-The project is aimed to compute probability of Radio Frequency Interference(RFI) occupancy using RFI flags produced by cal and ingest rfi  pipeline.
+The project is aimed to statistical analyze the RFI eniviroment for MeerKAT telescope using RFI flags produced by cal and ingest rfi  pipeline.
 The probability of RFI occurrence will be computed as a function of frequency, time, baseline, elevation and azimuthal angle.

 ## Data